V4SS3UR/Jikan_Public-demo/README.md

 **Jikan** is a powerful time-tracking tool built with C# and WPF (Windows Presentation Foundation).
 It helps organizations efficiently log and analyze work hours across projects using pre-defined views, customizable graphical reports, and flexible data management options.
 Jikan supports both SQLite and SQL Server for data storage, making it adaptable to various deployment scenarios.

+All the controls, themes, and styles in Jikan are entirely handcrafted, ensuring a unique and customized user experience tailored specifically to the application's needs.

 ## Features

 - **Time Tracking:** Log work hours per project to efficiently track resource usage across the organization.